This post may contain affiliate links. See our disclosure policy for details.

 - Social studies, music, health, and science 3x/week

 So there you have it!
-Make sure you go grab this totally personalized daily homeschool schedule and save yourself a huge headache this school year!
+Make sure you go grab our totally edit-able daily homeschool schedule bundle and save yourself a huge headache this school year!

 Hillary is a former teacher who went rogue and became a freelance writer.
 When not offering support and advice to homeschooling families, she tends to her own garden, family, and cat.
 You can connect with her on her website, homegrownhillary.com.